People who will not sustain trees will soon live in a world that will not sustain people.

 Yet a larger purpose has emerged from this work-play over the years, with social, environmental and spiritual implications…

-• SHARING the love of trees and nature in community gatherings, and with the resulting photographs;
+• SHARING the love of trees and nature with TreeSpirit events, photographs and presentations;

 • HEIGHTENING people’s sensory and emotional connection to the natural world;

 • RAISING AWARENESS of the critical roles trees play in our lives, globally and personally.
 Trees help create and maintain life-sustaining air, soil, and water.
 We need trees to survive, and thrive.
 Trees also enrich our daily lives in numerous, profound, often inexplicable ways, including calming us, soothing us, inspiring us.

 • ENCOURAGING & INSPIRING people to express this experience, these feelings, in their own unique way- Jack Gescheidt, 2015